muratk5n/thirdwave/en/README.md

 Vacancy rate, the number of job openings per unemployed which showes "labor market tighness" is through the roof.
 The great resignation might have had an effect here.
-There be slowdown and a tight labor market at the same time with these conditions.
-WSJ is right - every crisis is different.
+Slowdown and a tight labor market at the same time?
+WSJ is right - every recession is different.

 [[-]](2019/05/stats.html#vacrate)